yeoman/yeoman.io/app/_includes/yeoman.wiki/Home.md

-Welcome to the yeoman wiki!
+Welcome to the Yeoman Wiki.
+This is a placeholder for internal docs which end-users may not need to view, but are useful to be aware of.